Ford Dagenham: 1945 to 2000

 After the Second World War, Ford's UK operation set the pace for the UK auto industry, and Dagenham products included models such as the Zephyr, Cortina, and (until production of Ford's smaller saloons transferred to Halewood), the Anglia.
 The 1950s was a decade of expansion: a £75 million plant redevelopment completed in 1959 increased floor space by 50% and doubled production capacity.
 This went hand-in-hand with the concentration in-house of car body assembly, following the acquisition in 1953 of the company's principal UK body supplier, Briggs Motor Bodies.

 In 1960s, Ford finally began to merge its previously competing British, German and the lesser competing Ford of Ireland subsidiaries, culminating in the creation of Ford of Europe in 1967 in Cork, Ireland.
 The new entity began to systematically merge the once-separate product lineups from Dagenham and Cologne.
-Henry Ford & Son followed British designed cars until the formation of Ford of Europe.
-The 1960s was an era that had several European automakers, including Ford, investing in new assembly plants on greenfield sites.
-The Dagenham plant was, by 1970, becoming one of the Europe's older mass-production car plants.
-In 1970, production of the Ford Escort began at the new Saarlouis in West Germany.
+The 1960s saw several European automakers, including Ford, investing in new assembly plants on greenfield sites.
+Dagenham was, by 1970, becoming one of the Europe's older mass-production car plants.
+In 1970, production of the Ford Escort began at the new Saarlouis factory in West Germany.

 By this time, the UK auto industry was gaining a reputation for poor industrial relations, with a particularly lengthy strike leading to a three-month shut-down at the Dagenham plant at the start of the summer of 1971.
 This savaged availability of the Ford Cortina Mk III during its crucial first year.
 By the time the Ford Cortina Mk IV was introduced to UK customers, the cars inherited several Ford UK engines but were, in other respects, virtually identical to those branded in left-hand drive European markets as Ford Taunus models.
-Saarlouis was joined in 1976 by another new European plant in Valencia, Spain, to produce the then new Ford Fiesta concurrently with Dagenham.
+Saarlouis was joined in 1976 by another new European plant in Valencia, Spain, to produce the then-new Ford Fiesta concurrently with Dagenham.
 The same European strategy was followed by Ford's US rival General Motors, which in the 1970s, also merged the operations of its previously independent Opel and Vauxhall subsidiaries, with similar results.